WIEDPUG/wiedpug/README.md

  - `Attributes` folder
     - Contains custom attributes
 - `Enums` folder
-    - Contains enums that are used to define the possible values that a Property can accept.
+    - Contains enums that are used to define the possible values for the property.

 ### Creating a new Model Class
 - Models are located in `Wiedpug.Domain` project